zhangp365/ComfyUI-utils-nodes/README.md

 ## VolcanoImageEdit
 This node is designed to edit the input image using the Volcano engine.

+## VolcanoArkImageEdit
+This node is designed to edit images using the vocalno Ark API, supporting multiple input images and various image sizes and aspect ratios.

 ## ModifyTextGender
 This node adjusts the text to describe the gender based on the input.
 If the gender input is 'M', the text will be adjusted to describe as male; if the gender input is 'F', it will be adjusted to describe as female.